ARIZONA LAST WILL & TESTAMENT

 As the saying goes, “the only things certain in life are death and taxes.”
-Eventually, everyone dies, and they generally die owning property of some form or another.
-That property has to be distributed in some manner to those people who survive the decedent.
+Eventually, everyone dies, and they generally die owning assets of some form or another.
+That property has to be distributed in some manner to those people who survive the person who died, called the “decedent.”
 Over the centuries, in an attempt to minimize disputes over property left behind, the legal concept of the “Will” was developed.
-Wills and Estates Prescott

 The concept of a Will is quite simple.
-It is merely a set of instructions directing how the property of the decedent is to be distributed, and who is in charge of paying the obligations of the decedent and then distributing the assets.
+It is merely a set of instructions directing how your assets must be distributed, and who is in charge of paying your debts and taxes, and then distributing the remainder of your assets according to your instructions.
 A Will can be very simple and straightforward, or it can be very complex, involving many pages of instructions.

 Contrary to popular belief, everyone has what amounts to a Will.
-The key difference, however, is whether you have given the instructions contained in your Will, or whether the State of Arizona writes your Will for you.
-In short, if you do not take the time to draw up a Will while you are living, the State of Arizona will write one for you after you are gone.
+The key difference, however, is whether you have given the instructions contained in your written Will, or whether the State of Arizona writes your Will for you.
+In short, if you do not take the time to draw up and sign your own Will while you are living, the State of Arizona will write one for you after you are gone.

 Presently, if Arizona writes your Will for you, your assets will be distributed to your spouse and close blood relations based on formulas established by law.
 These laws also specify the individual responsible for administering your estate (the “personal representative”).
 You should consult with an attorney to see exactly how these laws apply to you.
 In any event, such a “statutory Will” is extremely limited in what it can do.
 It can not: leave particular items to particular individuals, nor leave instructions as to who is to care for your children, nor distribute assets to non-family members, nor make a charitable contribution, to name just a few.
 A statutory Will can do only those things that are specified in the law, and in fact, a “statutory Will” may do exactly what you don’t want.